• Skip to primary navigation

 • CrossFit

 Compared to the Nike Metcon 8, the Metcon 9 has received a few updates that give it a little more versatility in the gym.
-For example, this shoe still features a TPU plate in the heel but it’s been reworked to feel better for a wider range of versatile training contexts.
+For example, this shoe still features a TPU plate in the heel, but it’s been reworked to make it feel better for a wider range of versatile training contexts.

 The outsole has a good level of traction when training on different surfaces and the medial and lateral midfoot outsole wraps help this shoe’s durability for CrossFit contexts where you’ll be having more abrasion on the top of the shoe.
 This shoe’s wider toe box is also a perk.